gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 .. image:: images/cad-tutorial/custom-pulley-template/circular-pattern.png
    :alt: A screenshot of the tool to create the circular pattern of the next step

 Now, just create a Circular Pattern.
-Define Direction 1 as the top face and create “n” instances of the cut-extrude feature.
+Define Direction 1 as the top face and create "n" instances of the cut-extrude feature.

 .. image:: images/cad-tutorial/custom-pulley-template/dimensioned-pulley.png
    :alt: The CAD of the pulley with dimensions

 Now just sketch on the side plane and sketch the flanges.
 This is up to you, but I prefer to keep the outer point vertical to a point pierced through the outer circle.
-That way, the flange changes with respect to “n”.
+That way, the flange changes with respect to "n".

 .. image:: images/cad-tutorial/custom-pulley-template/complete-pulley.png
    :alt: The complete CAD of the pulley